mauriquev/homelab/README.md

 **Goal:** Create a production level cluster that enables me to explore and utilize DevOps tools and technologies while following best practices.
 ## Distribution
-- I run a lightweight k8s distribution through k3s on a raspberry pi5.
+- k3s lightweight disro on a raspberry pi5.
 - Pi5 has limited compute so the distribution meets my needs